bartman/clinvoice-rs/README.md

 The configuration can point to multiple generators, using multiple template files.
 One of the generators can be made default.
-If the configuration sets up a `build` command for this latex file, you have it automatically generate a PDF using `pdflatex`.
+If the configuration sets up a `build` command for the output file, you have it automatically do post processing on it.
+Below, we generate a PDF using `pdflatex`.

 For example: